Real-hackbard/ASCii-Creator/README.md

 * Draw Text Editor to Image
 * Export Bitmap, Jpg/Jpeg, Png, Gif

-With this ASCII generator, it's possible to change the intensity of the ASCII code.
+With this ASCII Generator, it's possible to change the intensity of the ASCII code.
 This means you can adjust the calculation for each color in the image.
-A black and white image is calculated differently than one containing red, green, and blue tones.
-For a universal image, i.e., a single-color image, the calculation can be modified so that the ASCII conversion is more pronounced than with a standard calculation.
+A black and white Image is calculated differently than one containing red, green, and blue tones.
+For a universal image, i.e., a single-color Image, the calculation can be modified so that the ASCII conversion is more pronounced than with a standard calculation.